featurebyte/featurebyte/docs/about/concepts/data_sources.md

 * count of customer visits per weekday the past 12 weeks
 * most common weekday in customer visits the past 12 weeks
-* entropy of count of customer visits per weekday the past 12 weeks
+* weekdays entropy of the past 12 weeks customer visits
-* clumpiness of customer visits the past 12 weeks
+* clumpiness of the past 12 weeks customer visits
-* weekdays similarity of past week customer visits with past 12 weeks visits
+* weekdays similarity of the past week customer visits with the past 12 weeks visits

 Examples of Features extracted for the event entity of the table, such as an Order, include:

 * Order amount
 * Order amount divided by customer amount average the 12 past weeks
-* Order amount z-score based on the past 12 weeks customer orders amount distribution
+* Order amount z-score based on the past 12 weeks customer orders history

 ### Item table
 Data Scientists love Item tables as they provide them with details of business events.